 Valentine’s Day is a day of spreading love and kindness to those around you – a time to give love and feel love in return.
+That’s why so many couples go to places like Roses Only for Valentines Day flowers for their significant others.
 Think back to celebrating this love-filled holiday in elementary school—you would give and receive Valentines from everyone in your class.
 It was a special day with a little extra love and kindness in the air.

 But not all kids are in school during Valentine’s Day.
 Many of our enCourage kids spend Valentine’s Day, and other holidays, in the hospital each year.
 They are socially isolated, in a scary setting away from their friends and school celebrations, and may not get a special Valentine.